andraugust/andraugust.github.io/thermo.md

 $$

-In this case there are two states to count, but if the particles are indistinguishable then there are no subscripts on these states and the first state is the same as the second.
+In this case there are two states to count, but if the particles are indistinguishable then there are no subscripts on the individual states and the first overall state is the same as the second.
 The way we're calculating $$\Omega$$, however, doesn't account for such _permutation redundancy_, that is unless $$\Omega$$ is divided by $$N!$$ to un-count the redundant states.
 So really the multiplicity is $$\Omega_x \Omega_p/N!$$.

 The final result after dividing by $$N!$$ and approximating for large $$N$$ is